-- (7) Procedures to Apply for a Reexamination: Students who wish to apply for a reexamination should: - ensure that they meet the eligibility criteria for application noted above. - complete an application form (available at Examinations and Timetabling, Office of the Registrar and Student Awards, Room 120A, Administration Building.)
-Note the application deadlines; Dentistry and Dental Hygiene students should consult their Faculty. - have the application for reexamination approved by the chair or delegate of the Department offering the course.

-d. the Dean of the student's Faculty must also give final approval of the application.
+- (7) Procedures to Apply for a Reexamination: Students who wish to apply for a reexamination should: - ensure that they meet the eligibility criteria for application noted above. - complete an application form (available at the Faculty or Department responsible for the course). - have the application for reexamination approved by the Faculty or Department offering the course. - d. the Dean or delegate of the student's Faculty must also give final approval of the application.

-If immediate approval is given, the student should return the approved application and fee to Examinations and Timetabling.
-Otherwise, when a ruling is made the Dean's office will send the form to Examinations and Timetabling who will advise the student and request appropriate fee payments where necessary.
+Refer §22.2.7 for details on where to pay fees and to §22.2.12 for fees for special services.
+Payment of the required fee will normally be made at the time of approval of the application but must be made no later than two weeks after approval.
 Once approval has been granted reexaminations are to be written at a time and place agreed upon by the instructor and the students concerned.
 Dentistry students write in July.
 Normally, students in the Faculty of Law write in June.
 Refer to the Academic Schedule (§11) for the applicable dates.

-Notes
+Notes:

-- (1) Science Students: Registrants in the BSc degree programs or Special Certificate programs in the Faculty of Science who fail to meet the graduation GPA may be granted a reexamination in a passed or failed Science course taken in the final session (last Œ30 or less) provided the maximum number of reexaminations (Œ12) has not be previously taken. - (2) Dentistry Students: In order to preclude the unintentional application of §62.2.2(3) of the Faculty of Medicine and Oral Health Sciences regulations, Faculty Council will specify by course the reexaminations required of a failed student for the purposes of meeting promotion/graduation requirements.
-In any one year reexamination privileges will not exceed three reexaminations to a combined maximum of Œ10.
+(1) Science Students: Registrants in the BSc degree programs or Special Certificate programs in the Faculty of Science who fail to meet the graduation GPA may be granted a reexamination in a passed or failed Science course taken in the final Fall/Winter or Spring/Summer (last ★30 or less) provided the maximum number of reexaminations (★12) has not be previously taken.
+(2) Dentistry Students: Students in the Dentistry program should consult §93.2.1(6) or the Office of the Associate Dean, 3036 Dentistry Pharmacy Centre, for regulations concerning reexaminations.